pandawarlord/cse110-sp23-group4/admin/meetings/051023-brainstorm_fortune_telling_4.md

 5. Documentation
    - Josh mentioned that we can have automated documentation
    - Take some time to look into this
+     - Abijit and Christian will look into it

 ## Tasks Breakdown
 ___